-Up before dawn, we headed out early to I-84 and Central-Northern Oregon.
-We were aiming for the mountains on the Washington side of the Columbia, east of Hood River.
-Our goal was to take advantage of Spring Break to get an early glimpse of the spring flowers in the Gorge.
+Up before dawn, we headed east along I-84 and earned magnificent views of the Columbia River that separates Oregon and Washington.
+We wanted to climb the mountains on the Washington side of the Columbia, east of Hood River.
+Our goal was to take advantage of Spring Break to get an early glimpse of the flowers in the Gorge.
 Touted as THE BEST springtime loop for hiking and flowers in the Gorge, we depended on the flower experts and the weather watchers to guide our choice.
 The Curious Gorge guidebook advised, “Expect wildflowers galore, unique terrain, waterfall-laden streamlets, mountain and river views — The total package!”
 And they were right.

 We found our way along Old Highway #8 east of Bingen, Washington, to the trailhead of the Labyrinth Trail and Little Maui Loop.
-The quazi-loop was reported to follow the milky stream of cold-cold water up a 1,200 foot vertical climb through a zig-zag of trails to the top of the ridge in Southern Washington, for the best views of the Gorge and the Cascades.
+The quazi-loop was reported to follow the milky, cold-cold water stream nearly straight up a 1,200 foot vertical climb through a zig-zag of trails to the top of the ridge.
+It promised to offer the best views of the Gorge and the Cascades.

 The Labyrinth Trail is open to hikers, bikers, and horse riders

 We followed the old frontage road (blocked from car traffic by a rock slide and a gorgeous waterfall) to views of Mount Hood and the lava escarpment to the north.
 We climbed up the swerving, rocky terrain for 1.3 miles to a path across the fields and then after another mile the trail hit a junction with the former Atwood Road.
 Now a two lane bike and hiking path in the area, the road creates the hillside portion of the Labyrinth Trail.

 Views back toward the Columbia were magical all day